ArpanMahatra1999/IESO-Dataset-Creation/README.md

 Steps to Install:
 1. Download files.
 2. Install Tools and Language.
-3. Run IESO "Dataset Creation for Electricity.pynb" line by line.
+3. Run IESO "Dataset Creation for Electricity.ipynb" line by line.